 A big thank you to Parks Canada and Quebec Tourism for hosting my visit.
 My only disappointment was that it wasn’t a longer stay.

-Other interesting places to stay in Canada I’d recommend include the following:
+Further reading on interesting places to stay in Canada

 - Don’t Miss a Stay at the Cape D’Or Lighthouse in Nova Scotia